 Below are a few checklists to follow for the smooth functioning of the solar panels for years:

 - Timely cleaning of the solar panels and cells

 - Testing solar power production regularly

 - Remove dried leaves and debris from the surface

 - Keep the solar panels away from the shade

 - Regular check-in for rust and wear-tear of the panels

 How to Maintain Solar Panels: Tips and Tricks

-For the solar panels and cells to last longer, you need to clean them at least 2-4 times a year.
-If your solar panels are placed in a tilted position, it is easier for the rains to flush off the debris from the panels.
+For the solar panels and cells to last longer, you must clean them at least 2-4 times a year.
+If your solar panels are tilted, it is easier for the rains to flush off the debris from the panels.
 However, you cannot always be that lucky.

 During the dry season, you must clean the panels manually to clear off the surface’s dust and dirt.
-Here are a few cleaning and maintenance tips for your solar panels that will keep them in top condition always:
+Here are a few cleaning and maintenance tips for your solar panels that will keep them in top condition: